KennyPeanuts/CPOM_Flux/lab_notebook/metadata/CPOM_Flux_BOD_OM_initial_metadata.md

 * `Leaf_OM_Content_Flux_Experiment_30May2014.md` for the "leaf.disc" samples

 * `Sediment_Dry_Mass_+AFDM_30 May2014.md` for the "sed" samples

+This file also contains the calculated variables from the raw OM data masses.

-File Created: 3 June 2015
+File Created: 4 June 2015

 Modified: